hlucey/third-party/integrated-billing-service.md

 # Overview: Developing an integrated billing service
 {: #overview}

-This topic introduces you to the steps that are required to develop and publish your third-party integrated billing service in {{site.data.keyword.Bluemix}}.
+You can develop and publish your third-party integrated billing service in {{site.data.keyword.Bluemix}} by completed the following required steps.
 {:shortdesc}

 After you're approved to deliver your offering in the {{site.data.keyword.Bluemix_notm}} catalog, you start developing your offering in the resource management console, a guided UI experience.
 You design your catalog metadata, set up the service pricing plans, and integrate with {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).